The Riddlers: Synopsis

 The series centred on Marjorie Dawe and the two Riddlers (small humanoid creatures, portrayed by puppets, whose main aim in life was to "riddle things out") named Mossop (voiced by Richard Robinson) and Tiddler (female, but voiced by Mike Gallant), who inhabited her garden at Riddleton End.
 It would later be revealed that Tiddler was an orphan and had no other next of kin, so Mossop adopted Tiddler as an infant.
 Tiddler was not the latter's real name, but a title given to young apprentice Riddlers: once they achieved full Riddler status there would be a special (graduation type) ceremony, at which they would be given their 'real' name.
 Tiddler's training included being told twelve stories by a Riddlestone, usually one of 'Eesup's Foibles' (Yorkshire dialect for Aesop's Fables) – she would then have to 'riddle out' the moral of the story.

 When Tiddler had achieved full Riddler status (by getting the morals of twelve stories correctly) she chose to be called Tiddlup at the ceremony.
 Marjorie wanted to go to the ceremony but was told by Mossop that only Riddlers and Tiddlers could go as it was a Riddler law.
 In order to go, she became a Riddler and started to study as a Riddler.

-Other characters featured in the show included Marjorie's neighbour, Mr. Montgomery Grimley (a gardener and odd-job man), and several other Riddler characters – including another Tiddler known as Middler, Mossop's brother Glossop, and Eesup, a story-teller.
+Other characters featured in the show included Marjorie's neighbour, Mr. Montgomery Lancelot Grimley (a gardener and odd-job man); Postie, a hedgehog who delivered letters to the Riddlers; and several other Riddler characters, including another Tiddler known as Middler, Mossop's brother Glossop, and Eesup, a story-teller.
 Marjorie's sister Monica was also featured as a recurring character.
 Many of the plots featured in the series revolved around the male characters making mistakes which would then be solved by the female ones.